leandrosev/Machine-Learning-with-Python/README.md

   # 2. Sentiment Analysis using state-of-the-art algorithms (Text Classification)
     (imdb_reviews.ipynb + sentiment_analysis.pdf)

     Dataset from Stanford Database.
 Contains 50.000 movie reviews.
-Half of them is used for training and the other half for evaluation.
+Half of them are used for training and the other half for evaluation.
     Because of heavy duty algorithms, Goolge Colab with GPU support was used and is recommended.
     Algorithms used:
       - Naive Bayes Support Vector Machines (NBSVM)